creativecommons/index-dev-env/README.md

 The staging server is configured via Salt managed in the in [creativecommons/sre-salt-prime][sre-salt-prime] repository.
-The list below include the specifics, but is non-exhaustive:
+The list below include the specifics (is non-exhaustive):
 - `pillars/`
   - [`3_HST/index/`][salt-hst-index]
   - [`5_HST__POD/index__stage`][salt-hst-pod-index]